hey-lucas/advent-of-code-2020/README.md

 This repository contains my solutions to the Advent of Code challenges.
 Each day has its own folder.
-Inside each folder there is a `run.bat` file you can you to execute the programs.
+Inside each folder there is a `run.bat` file you can use to execute the programs.

 All solutions are written in Kotlin.